aws/random-cut-forest-by-aws/README.md

 algorithms based on RCFs were developed for density estimation, imputation, and forecasting.
 The goal of this library is to be easy to use and to strike a balance between efficiency and extensibility.

-The public interface to this package is the RandomCutForest class, which defines methods for anomaly detection, anomaly detection with attribution, density estimation, imputation, and forecasting.

-## Limitations

-* Update operations in a forest are *not thread-safe*.
-Running concurrent updates or running an update concurrently with a traversal may result in errors.

 ## Basic operations

 To create a RandomCutForest instance with all parameters set to defaults: